indrajithbandara/liquideye/_waterhousings/c6000spII.md

 Flash Control is optional.

-The C6000 II package includes the S-LP/55 port and features an interchangeable port system for the Sony lens series.
+The C6000 package includes the S-LP/55 port and features an interchangeable port system for the Sony lens series.
 The S-LP/55 may be exchanged for any of our other Sony ports of equal value or we apply USD 150 credit towards the port of your choice.
 This water housing uses the S-LP Series Lens Port system.

-An optional detachable 2-stage pistol grip PGS1 is available USD 150 extra.
-Because the housing is small, a pistol grip is not essential.
+The detachable 2-stage pistol grip PGS1 is included.

 We also have Spare Parts Kits available, please inquire.